 - West Virginia became the first state to pass DPC related legislation largely due to the efforts of Vic Wood, DO who faced threats of legal action from an aggressive insurance commissioner.
 The legislation was originally enacted as a three year pilot program in 2006 and set to expire in June of 2011.
 The pilot clinics that began under the program continued to operate after the expiry date, and in 2013 with the passage of Senate Bill 557 the program was renewed with a new expiration date of June 30, 2016.
-For the text of the law see the West Virginia Code §16-2J-1.
-More details can be found on the application page of the West Virginia Health Care Authority (the same entity in charge of West Virginia's certificate of need laws).
+For the text of this old (NOW REPEALED) law see the West Virginia Code §16-2J-1.
+More historic details can be found (for now) on the application page of the West Virginia Health Care Authority (the same entity in charge of West Virginia's certificate of need laws).
 HB 2301 is an excellent DPC law that was signed by Governor Justice on 03/24/17.
 It contains excellent definitions and disclosure requirements.
 Of note, if you want to open your DPC practice to Medicaid patients make sure that you (as a physician) are not "enrolled" in Medicaid.

 - The Insurance Commissioner and the Health Care Authority are responsible for the regulatory oversight of the pilot project.